alanlivio/docxreviews2txt/README.md

 - [ ] improve N words extractions for reviews changes and enable pass it as a param
 - [ ] organized extracted reviews by the input Docx headings
-- [ ] save txt as Docx to enable extended/edited
+- [ ] save txt as Docx to enable editing
 - [ ] support drag-and-drop GUI

 ## Known issues